rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### XML Serialization

 `ActiveModel::Serializers::Xml` has been extracted from Rails to the `activemodel-serializers-xml` gem.
-To continue using XML serialization in your application, add `gem 'activemodel-serializers-xml'` to your `Gemfile`.
+To continue using XML serialization in your application, add `gem "activemodel-serializers-xml"` to your `Gemfile`.

 ### Removed Support for Legacy `mysql` Database Adapter